Arachni/arachni/README.md

 Then start the WebUI by running:
     $ arachni_web

+_If you get any permission errors then you probably installed the Gem using 'sudo', so use 'sudo' to start the servers too._

 And finally open up a browser window and visit: http://localhost:4567/

 #### Options